 - Adams Tower West: ATW is a suite-style, Sophomore-only building where each room has its own private bathroom, air-conditioning, and floor-to-ceiling windows.

 - Babcock: Located next the B-Lot, Babcock is home to a vibrant community of 180 residents who are 21 and older, with a mix of international, graduate, and undergraduate students.

-The Community Assistant (CA) position is designed to assist the area Managers in developing and maintaining a positive living and learning environment for the on-campus undergraduate apartments and upperclassmen living facilities at the University of New Hampshire.
-As integral members of the apartment team, CAs are expected to support the mission of UNH Apartment Living by providing residents with a safe, secure, and cooperative residential community that is conducive to academic success and personal development, paying particular attention to the needs of upper-class students.
+The Community Assistant (CA) position is designed to assist the area Managers in developing and maintaining a positive living and learning environment for the on-campus undergraduate apartments and upperclassmen/graduate living facilities at the University of New Hampshire.
+As integral members of the Housing team, CAs are expected to support the mission of UNH Housing Department by providing residents with a safe, secure, and cooperative residential community that is conducive to academic success and personal development.

 CAs are expected to be visible in their community and be available and approachable for residents.
 It is expected that the conduct and lifestyle of the CA will serve as a role model for residents.
 It is also expected that CAs will communicate openly and effectively with other members of their staff.

 - Full time enrollment in a degree program at the University of New Hampshire